AFR500CAN EDITION PRE-ORDER ONLY

 - Large, bright digital display controller (~3.4in x 2.7in x 1.3in)

 - 13 ft or 7ft wiring harness with sealed connections

-- Bosch LSU 4.9 wideband oxygen sensor (NTK Sensor options available, as well as the Bosch 4.2)
+- Bosch LSU 4.9 wideband oxygen sensor (NTK Sensor options available)

 - Weld in steel exhaust boss & plug